bids-standard/bids-matlab/README.md

 BIDS-MATLAB works with:

-- Octave 4.2.2 or newer
+- Octave 5.2.0 or newer
 - MATLAB R2014a or newer

-In general we will try to use the latest version of Octave as a baseline for compatibility.

-It may also work with older versions, but those are not actively supported.
+We aim for compatibility with the latest stable release of Octave at any time.
+Compatibility can sometimes also be achieved with older versions of Octave but this is not guaranteed.

 ### Reading and writing JSON files